patrickfuchs/buildH/docs/usage.md

 ### BuildH as a module

-buildH is intended to be used mainly as a command line but also as a library to a lesser extent.
+buildH is intended to be used mainly in the Unix command line.
+It is also possible to use it as a module but to a lesser extent.
 The features available are minimal: you can just call the main function (`buildh.launch()`) and result files are still written.

 It's not a proper API but more a way to call buildH inside larger analysis python scripts.

 A guided example can be found on [Notebook04](notebooks/Notebook_04_library.ipynb).